qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Limiting snapping to scale is only available in :guilabel:`Advanced Configuration` mode.

-To limit snapping to a scale range you have three modes available :
+To limit snapping to a scale range you have three modes available:

 * :guilabel:`Disabled`: Snapping is enabled whatever the current map scale is.
 This is the default mode.